Eczema treatment: Crisaborole (Eucrisa®) ointment

-A newer treatment for atopic dermatitis (AD), crisaborole ointment offers an alternative to treating AD with corticosteroids that you apply to the skin, pimecrolimus cream, or tacrolimus ointment.
+A newer treatment for eczema/atopic dermatitis, crisaborole ointment offers an alternative to treating eczema with corticosteroids that you apply to the skin, pimecrolimus cream, or tacrolimus ointment.

-Why do dermatologists prescribe this medication to treat atopic dermatitis?
+Why do dermatologists prescribe this medication to treat eczema/atopic dermatitis?

-This is a newer treatment for people who have mild to moderate atopic dermatitis (AD).
+This is a newer treatment for people who have mild to moderate eczema.
 Studies show that crisaborole ointment can effectively treat:

 Inflammation (redness, swelling, heat)